lumenvox/helm-charts/README.md

 ## Voice-Biometrics Chart

 This chart can be used to install the voice biometrics stack.
-This will soon be migrated to a subchart of the LumenVox chart;
+This has been migrated to a subchart of the LumenVox chart, and it will be deprecated in the near future.
-for now, please use this to run the voice biometrics stack.

 To install LumenVox Voice Biometrics using Helm, you should contact LumenVox first and obtain license and configuration